 Rocky Mountain International specializes in international tourism marketing and business development for the Rocky Mountain region.
 Our mission is to increase incremental international visitation, spending and market share of the region to fuel the economies of our stakeholders – Idaho, Montana, North Dakota, South Dakota and Wyoming.
 Through our work, we will significantly contribute to job creation, tax revenues and increased quality of life in the communities we live.

-RMI headquarters are in Cheyenne, Wyoming with overseas operations in London, Munich, Amsterdam, Paris, Milan and Sydney.
+RMI headquarters are in Cheyenne, Wyoming with overseas operations in London, Munich, Amsterdam, Paris, Milan, Denmark and Sydney.

 The company was founded in 1990 specifically to meet the needs of Rocky Mountain state tourism departments for international tourism marketing in top inbound visitation markets; primarily the United Kingdom (England, Scotland, Wales, Ireland), Germany (Germany, Switzerland, Austria), Benelux (Belgium, Luxembourg, and Netherlands), Australia (Australia and New Zealand), France, Italy and Nordic (Denmark, Sweden, Norway, Finland & Iceland).

-This unique public-private partnership, now in its 28th year, relies on the long-term commitment to regional tourism promotion between the Idaho Division of Tourism, Montana Office of Tourism & Business Development, North Dakota Division of Tourism, South Dakota Department of Tourism and Wyoming Office of Tourism.
+The unique public-private partnership relies on the long-term commitment to regional tourism promotion between the Idaho Division of Tourism, Montana Office of Tourism & Business Development, North Dakota Division of Tourism, South Dakota Department of Tourism and Wyoming Office of Tourism.

 RMI is built on the idea that states with related tourism products can greatly benefit from cooperatively marketing internationally.
 It’s more time-efficient and cost-effective to band together and cross-promote tourism products, especially when targeting international visitors who want the western experience and visit multiple states over multi-week itineraries.